PersonaMark: Personalized LLM watermarking for model protection and user attribution: Results

-Comparing with KGW, the mainstream text watermarking baseline, PersonaMark achieved the best results in terms of perplexity, indicating that the text generated has the lowest interference on the text generation process.
-This comes from the level of watermarking, as KGW-based method manipulate the probability distribution of words.
-The probability of distribution is one of the goal of pretraining, and its modification introduces much bias.
-However, PersonaMark manipulates the distribution of sentences, whose candidate space is larger and the distribution inner sentences will not change.
-In terms of ABSA average sentiment polarity, semantic key information consistency, and sentence readability metrics, PersonaMark has the smallest difference compared to the text generated by models without watermarking.
-The baselines' reading ease score drops more than PersonaMark.
+In terms of ABSA average sentiment polarity, semantic key information consistency, and sentence readability, PersonaMark has the smallest difference compared to the text generated by models without watermarking.
+The reading ease score for baselines drops more than that for PersonaMark.
 This may come from their watermarking scheme that part of vocabulary is randomly blocked as red list while common words are not evenly distributed in the vocabulary, which reduces the appearing probability of some common words and increases the appearing probability of some uncommon words.
 The increase of baselines in the frequency of uncommon words increases the difficulty of reading, while PersonaMark preserves more common words.
 In terms of key information consistency especially, the similarity values of PersonaMark is much better than the baseline method with the same base model and input instructions.
 This is not only comes from the level of watermarking, but also comes from the manipulation frequency.
 KGW will manipulate each word's probability in a sentence while the manipulation frequency of PersonaMark is lower as each sentence is manipulated once.
 What's more, the i-th word's green list and red list division depends on previous words in the baselines, so the bias of introducing watermark is reinforced and accumulated sequentially, making the model further away from the original state.